ktduiflytek/annotationWithRoberta/README.md

 ### 2. Train the model

 `src/annotation_with_roberta/training.py` fine-tunes `xlm-roberta-base` using the JSON artefacts above plus the token/label data under `data/processed/`.
+If those processed files are missing or older than your spreadsheet / annotated text sources, the script automatically regenerates them from `data/train.txt` (and `data/dev.txt` when available) before training starts.
 When you run the module directly it will:

 1. Load the default configuration returned by `default_training_config()` (see the next subsection for every knob) and log it for traceability.
+2. Rebuild the processed `.conll` files and `label2id.json` when the annotated text or spreadsheet changes so the training data always reflects the latest inputs.
-2. Read `data/processed/train.conll` (and `data/processed/dev.conll` if present), ensuring every label exists in the spreadsheet metadata.
+3. Read `data/processed/train.conll` (and `data/processed/dev.conll` if present), ensuring every label exists in the spreadsheet metadata.
-3. Tokenise the examples with the XLM-R tokenizer while aligning the token-level labels, optionally propagating labels to subwords.
+4. Tokenise the examples with the XLM-R tokenizer while aligning the token-level labels, optionally propagating labels to subwords.
-4. Train the model with Hugging Face `Trainer`, evaluate on the dev split if available, and write all checkpoints to `model/`.
+5. Train the model with Hugging Face `Trainer`, evaluate on the dev split if available, and write all checkpoints to `model/`.
-5. Export the tokenizer, spreadsheet metadata, label catalogue, and `slot_value_map.json` (a surface→取值 lookup generated from the annotated training text) so inference can resolve limited slots.
+6. Export the tokenizer, spreadsheet metadata, label catalogue, and `slot_value_map.json` (a surface→取值 lookup generated from the annotated training text) so inference can resolve limited slots.

 ```bash
 python src/annotation_with_roberta/training.py